droplinked/store-sample/README.md

 # Droplinked Store Sample

-A Next.js e-commerce storefront demonstrating how to integrate with the Droplinked API.
-Get a fully functional online store running in minutes.
+A simple Next.js storefront example showing how to build an online shop using **Droplinked Public APIs**.
+This sample helps you quickly understand how to integrate products, carts, and shop data using Droplinked.

 ## 🚀 Quick Start